-The proper disposal of e-waste products is becoming more and more important.
-Not only is it essential for the protection of the environment, but as the rates of identity theft grow, it is becoming ever more critical to ensure that sensitive data is protected from those who might seek to use it for criminal purposes.
+The proper disposal of e-waste products is becoming more and more critical.
+Not only is it essential for the protection of the environment, but as the rates of identity theft grow, it is becoming ever more vital to ensure that sensitive data is protected from those who might seek to use it for illegal purposes.